 Is Repairing a Cheap CNC Mill Worth It?

-About a year ago, I bought this Amazon mill for about 200$ CAD on Kijiji.
-I had absolutly no idea if it worked, furthermore, the electronics were in pieces so a bit of a gamble for sure.
-In this post I will explain how I got it in working condition and tell you if this type of used equipment (Amazon/Chinese mill, 3D printers , etc) is worth buying.
+About a year ago, I bought this Amazon mill for about 200$ CAD on a local marketplace.
+I had absolutely no idea if it worked, furthermore, the electronics were in pieces so a bit of a gamble for sure.
+In this post, I will explain how I got it in working condition and tell you if this type of used equipment (Amazon/Chinese mill, 3D printers, etc) is worth buying.

 What exactly Did I Buy?

-This was a later picture when I started repairing it, but the condition was similar except missing all wiring.
-The control board was competely disconnected, it didn’t come with a wiring harness or power supply, it was missing a few other odds and ends like a drag chain.
-One reason I did decide to buy, was the larger spindle with it’s own power supply (included) on this mill.
-Ultimatly, it seemed like it was in good conidtion but there was no way of telling if for example the steppers were working or if the bearings, rails, bushing, lead screws, gantry, even the base was true and in good condition.
+This was a later picture when I started repairing it.
+The condition was similar except missing all wiring.
+The control board was completely disconnected, it didn’t come with a wiring harness or power supply, and it was missing a few other odds and ends like a drag chain.
+One reason I did decide to buy, was the larger spindle with its power supply (included) on this mill.
+Ultimately, it seemed like it was in good condition but there was no way of telling if for example, the steppers were working or if the bearings, rails, bushing, lead screws, gantry, and even the base were true and in good condition.
 I guess I also had no idea about the power supply and even the control board.

-So at first I had no idea what mill it actually was and where the control board came from. my best guess is that the mill was this Vevor 3040open in new window, and the control board was basically an Arduino with Tmc222 steppers.
-I found a similar one on Amazonopen in new window.
+So at first, I had no idea what mill it was and where the control board came from.
+My best guess is that the mill was this Vevor 3040, and the control board was basically an Arduino with Tmc222 steppers.
+I found a similar one on Amazon.

-At the time I didn't really know anything about these small mills and software ecosystem like GRBL, UGS, and Mach3, so this was all very new to me (in fact, I hadn't even used CAM at this point which is a little more complex to operate than 3D printer slicer software).
-Luckily the control board is basically just an Arduino and GRBL is it's firmware which you can update/configure with Arduino Studio, PlatformIO or even just AVRdude as it works excatly like an Arduino and programmable with a usb connection via a built in DUF (easier than say updating Marlin on a 3D printer which loads the firmware from an sdcard).
+At the time I didn't know anything about these small mills and software ecosystems like GRBL, UGS, and Mach3, so this was all very new to me (in fact, I hadn't even used CAM at this point which is a little more complex to operate than 3D printer slicer software).
+Luckily the control board is just an Arduino chip with GRBL, it's firmware, which you can update/configure with Arduino Studio, PlatformIO, or even just AVRdude as it works exactly like an Arduino and is programmable with a USB connection via a built-in DUF (easier than say updating Marlin on a 3D printer which loads the firmware from a SDcard).

 The steppers are Nema 34s with the larger JST-SM (commonly automotive) connectors.